Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Constraints on anomalous Higgs boson interactions

-In the second approach, in which only linear terms are considered, four coefficients denoted $c_{EA}$, $c_{EB}$, $c_{EC}$, and $c_{ED}$, corresponding to linear combinations of the Wilson coefficients according to the eigenvectors of the principal component decomposition, ordered in terms of their experimental sensitivity are extracted from the data.
+The second approach aims at identifying the Wilson coefficients to which the measurements are most sensitive (those to which the measurements are not sensitive manifest themselves as flat directions in the likelihood) and determining a set of orthogonal linear combinations of Wilson coefficients.
+Only linear terms are considered and four coefficients denoted $c_{EA}$, $c_{EB}$, $c_{EC}$, and $c_{ED}$, corresponding to linear combinations of the Wilson coefficients according to the eigenvectors of the principal component decomposition, ordered in terms of their experimental sensitivity are extracted from the data.
 The parameterisation in terms of the main Wilson coefficients (reported in Table~\ref{tab:EFToperators}) and of the branching fraction of the Higgs boson to $b$-quarks, is given in Table~\ref{tab:TruncatedEV} (coefficients less than 0.10 have been omitted for better readability).
 In contrast to the first approach where the STXS and the partial and total Higgs decay widths were parameterised independently, this second approach considers the full branching fraction $H\rightarrow bb$ as one linear parameter to remove redundancies in operators that only affect the total Higgs width.
 The leading combination $c_{EA}$ is dominated by the $c_{Hq}^{(3)}$ Wilson coefficient as expected from the fact that it is also the most constrained from the individual fits.
 The next-to-leading $c_{EB}$ combination is dominated by the $c_{Hq}^{(1)}$, $c_{Hu}$, and $c_{Hd}$ Wilson coefficients.
 The $c_{EC}$ and $c_{ED}$ combinations have a larger impact from the $c_{HW}$ and $c_{HWB}$ coefficients, respectively, with a non-negligible sensitivity to $c_{Hq}^{(1)}$.
 The impact of the variations corresponding to the measurement of each eigenvector combination on the expected cross-sections in the reduced STXS measurement bins is shown in Figure~\ref{fig:EFT-eigenvectors}.
 The results of the simultaneous fit is given in Table~\ref{tab:EVResults}.
 No significant deviation from their expected SM value is observed.

 \FloatBarrier